Megan Lanz (She/Her)

 Biography

-Dr. Megan Lanz (Miyazawa Performing Artist and Trevor James Low Flutes Artist) teaches, coaches, and performs as a solo artist and chamber musician.
-She finds great joy and fulfillment in helping students make the connection between the multi-faceted components of playing an instrument.
+Miyazawa Performing Artist Megan Lanz (DMA/CMI) performs regularly as a solo artist and chamber musician.
+As a pedagogue, she finds great joy and fulfillment in helping students make the connection between the musical and physical components of playing an instrument.
 Her holistic performance and pedagogical approaches encompass all physical, mental, and emotional components of being a human musician.

-In addition to instructing at Colorado State University, she maintains an active private flute studio.
+Megan maintains an active private flute studio in Northern Colorado.
 Her students are members of Colorado's All-State Ensemble, the University of Northern Colorado High School Honor Band, the Colorado State University High School Honor Band, and the University of Colorado High School Honor Band.
-Dr. Lanz's students have continued on to perform with professional ensembles, including the Pershing's Own, American Youth Symphony, and Music Academy of the West.
+Megan's students have continued on to perform with professional ensembles, including the Pershing's Own, American Youth Symphony, and Music Academy of the West.
 Her former students attend the Interlochen Arts Academy, The Colburn School, University of North Texas College of Music, and various other colleges and universities.

-She is associated with a variety of professional organizations, including the National Flute Association and the American Federation of Musicians (Local 20-623, Denver).
-She is also a member of the Colorado Flute Association, Golden Key Honor Society and the Alpha Lambda Delta and Phi Eta Sigma Honor Societies.
-She has recorded on the GIA, Klavier, and Mark Custom record labels, plays a 14k gold Miyazawa flute, Hammig piccolo, and Trevor James alto and bass flutes.
+Megan is associated with a variety of professional organizations, including the National Flute Association, the American Federation of Musicians (Local 20-623, Denver), and the American Association of University Professors.
+Megan is also a member of the Colorado Flute Association, Golden Key Honor Society and the Alpha Lambda Delta and Phi Eta Sigma Honor Societies.
+She has recorded on the GIA and Klavier record labels, and plays a 14k gold Miyazawa flute, Hammig piccolo, and Trevor James alto and bass flutes.

 Education